GSA/ficam-federation/_plan/00_index.md

 - Intro to the Plan section - review, modify and apply plain language principles including less words / more actionable items; focus on steps for a program manager to plan for a single sign on or federated sign on model for a federal enterprise or a federal mission application
 - Relying Party Doc Section 5.1 (Page 21) has some materials for this planning.
 - (2/5/2018) Possible Single Sign-on Referenced Document: _Federal Identity, Credential, and Access Management Trust Framework Solutions Functional Requirements for FICAM SAML 2.0 Web Browser SSO Profile v1.0.2_ (Version 1.0.0) (date: 3/11/2014?) (doc undated)
-- **One definition of SSO:** http://searchsecurity.techtarget.com/definition/single-sign-on Single sign-on (SSO) is a session and user authentication service that permits a user to use one set of login credentials (e.g., name and password) to access multiple applications.
-The service authenticates the ...user for all the applications he/she has been given rights to and eliminates further prompts when the user switches applications during the same session.
-On the back end, SSO [allows for] logging user activities as well as monitoring user accounts.   **Do we need to explain SSO/FSO for PM?
-Is this covered in another section of playbook?**

 ===============================

 It’s true that Federation is a real shift in the way we’ve done in the past, but Federation is good change.
 It will not only make your life easier but also those of your customers.
-Federation will give you and your customers rapid, streamlined access to critical applications and websites--without having to step over that pack of tired dogs:  many logins, passwords, and multi-factor authentications--just to access applications and websites you need to start your work.
+Federation will give you rapid, streamlined access to critical applications and websites--without having to step over that pack of tired dogs:  many logins, passwords, and multi-factor authentications--just to access applications and websites you need to start your work.

-Once your agency is federated, you may well ask: “Why didn’t we do this before?”

-We want to do whatever we can to help you and your agency transition to Federation.

-Please email us with any and all questions at: fpki@gsa.gov!<!--Is this the right email address?
-Should it be "federation@gsa.gov"?-->
+We want to help you and your agency transition to Federation!
+Please email us with any and all questions at: fpki@gsa.gov

 ## Federation Advantages

 * Single Sign-on (SS)/Federated Sign-on (FSO) gives you nearly seamless acess to critical applications and websites
-* Happy users and customers
+* Happy users, partners, and customers
-* Increased collaboration across agencies and with partners
+* Increased collaboration across agencies and partner organizations
 * Significant cost reductions for IT infrastructure
-* Significate cost reductions in internal identity and access services
+* Significate cost reductions for internal identity and access services

 ## Things To Consider

-* How extensive is your interface with your customers (e.g., many externally facing websites)?
+* How extensive is your interface with your customers (e.g., few-to-many externally facing websites)?
-* How many mission-critical agency applications does your agency own?
+* How many mission-critical agency applications and websites does your agency own?
 * Budget and funding sources
 * Stakeholder buy-in
 * Policy compliance
 * Reporting requirements

-Below are some helpful actions you can take to plan your Federation Project.
+Here are some actions you can take to plan your Federation project:

 ## <span style="color: #0C5C89">**Federation Project Checklist**</span>